MarketBullets®

 The U.S. Dollar Index is heavily weighted toward European currencies.
 The Chinese Yuan should be followed alongside the Dollar Index for a more complete assessment of Dollar value in the world. (see below)

-Comment As of Dec 13, 2024 : Chinese Yuan versus the U.S. Dollar* is within “planning range” as the Chinese ruling committee grapples with an economic slowdown.
-The Yuan is still trading in a rising pattern.
+Comment As of Friday March 21, 2025 - Pre-Dawn : Chinese Yuan versus the U.S. Dollar* is at weakest end of of “planning range” as the Chinese ruling committee grapples with a continuing economic slowdown.
+The Yuan is still trading in a rising Yuan-Dollar pattern (Weaker Yuan).

 * The above chart is a “dollar chart”, showing Yuan per US Dollar.
-The higher the price is more Yuan per Dollar, hence a weaker Yuan.
+A rising price indicates more Yuan per Dollar hence a less expensive Yuan.

 Click HERE to return to Bullets